Marcelo Déda: Governor of Sergipe

+On 2 December 2013, Déda passed away from cancer in a hospital in Sao Paulo.

 Impact

 The political career of Marcelo Déda is marked as points his candidacy for mayor of Aracaju in 1985.
 At the time, still in his twenties, he challenged the policy of Sergipe strong names such as Baker and Jackson Gilton Garcia.
 He took second place, but is accredited to dispute a place in the state legislature shortly thereafter.

 In the city of Aracaju, revitalized throughout the city, he built and renovated many health agencies, created two new hospitals, built several new avenues, the neighborhood Santa Maria (formerly Terra Dura) and planned the construction of the new bridge the day, a great work integration of several neighborhoods in Aracaju, and transformed the Cashew Forro in June festivities, as one of the largest in the country.
 During his administration, Aracaju, the capital was considered the best quality of life of the country, surpassing even Curitiba, which had until then, the title of best city in Brazil with Brasília.

-In the Government of Sergipe, he has developed important projects for the state, as the construction of two new regional hospitals and about 12 other municipal hospitals, in order to relieve the dire care Huse (Emergency Hospital of Sergipe).
+In the Government of Sergipe, he developed important projects for the state, including the construction of two new regional hospitals and about 12 other municipal hospitals, in order to relieve the dire care Huse (Emergency Hospital of Sergipe).
 He succeeded recently with the Federal Government, the order of implementation of a campus health UFS in Lagarto, unprecedented since the medical school is only available throughout the state, the UFS of St. Christopher.
 The annual June festivities of Sergipe, that have become tradition, are one of the largest in the country.

-Allied to Mr Baker and the Senator Jackson Valadares (PSB), countryman and friend, Marcelo Déda supported the reelection of the successor in the Municipality of Aracaju, Edvaldo Nogueira (PC do B), and emerged victorious in the election during the first round, choosing also more than 60 mayors of the 75 possible throughout the state, proving to be a master political strategist, and the big favorite to win the state government in 2010, with rates that exceeded 70% in early research and towns in the state.
+Allied to Mr Baker and the Senator Jackson Valadares (PSB), countryman and friend, Marcelo Déda supported the reelection of the successor in the Municipality of Aracaju, Edvaldo Nogueira (PC do B), and emerged victorious in the election during the first round, choosing also more than 60 mayors of the 75 possible throughout the state.

-Recent events

-In 2010, the elections were held for the government of the state of Sergipe.
-Marcelo Déda was the winner, with about 52% of the votes, against main rival, former Governor John Alves Filho, who totalled approximately 45% of the votes.